KrisCheng/HackerProblem/README.md

 # HackerProblem

-This repository is used to record the coding problems I meet in my daily work and life.
+This repository is used to record some coding problems that I meet in my daily work and learning.

-*Notes:* Classified by programming language, and ranked by timeline.
+*Notes:* classified by programming language (Python, Java, C++ etc), and sorted by timeline.

 ## Python